manuel-mariani/oop/README.md

 Filter trend by the location's country
 2. `$and: [countryCode: $in: [IT, EN, US], placeType.name = Town]`
 Get trends of locations that are towns and have a country code IT or EN or US
-3. `$or: [country: $in:[Italy, France, "United Kingdom"], placeType.code = 12]`
+3. `{"$or": {["country": {"$in": {["Italy", "France", "United Kingdom"]}, "placeType.code" = 12]}`
-Get trends of locations that are either in Italy, France or United Kingdom, or that have a place type code equal to 12 (which corresponds to the type 'Country')
+Get trends of locations that are either in Italy, France or United Kingdom, or that have a place type code equal to 12 (which corresponds to the type 'Country').
+Note that the query is in JSON format

 ## Frontend
 The frontend design is very simple and barebone, without compromising on functionalities and ease of use.